aakash120608r/python-password-generator/README.md

-# 🔐 Python Password Manager
+# 🔐 Python Password Generator
 A basic program developed in Python that generates random passwords for users by combining various characters such as letters, numbers, and symbols.

 ### A password in this program must contain atleast one